D'Kings Men

 D'Kings Men is a compilation album by recording artists of Nigerian record label DB Records.
 It was released on June 24, 2013, by the label and Sony Music.
 The album was produced by Don Jazzy, Jay Sleek and Dee Vee, among others.
-Primarily recorded by DB Records signees D'banj, Kayswitch, and J.Sol, the album features collaborations with Kanye West, Big Sean, Snoop Lion, Fally Ipupa, Durella, Olamide, Ikechukwu and Naeto C. D'Kings Men was supported by the singles "Oliver Twist", "Sister Caro", "Oyato", "Bachelor", "Top of the World", "Cashflow", "Don't Tell Me Nonsense", "For Example", "Finally", "Why You Love Me" and "Obimo (My Heart)".
+Primarily recorded by DB Records signees D'banj, Kayswitch, and J.Sol, the album features collaborations with Kanye West, Big Sean, Snoop Lion, Fally Ipupa, Durella, Olamide, Ikechukwu and Naeto C. D'Kings Men was supported by the singles "Oliver Twist", "Sister Caro", "Bachelor", "Top of the World", "Cashflow", "Don't Tell Me Nonsense", "For Example", "Finally", "Why You Love Me" and "Obimo (My Heart)".
 The album received mixed reviews from music critics, who panned its lyrics and sound.

 Background and release

 D'banj started recording the album and establishing DB Records before parting with Don Jazzy, who was his longstanding business partner.
 Since its inception, multiple acts have signed to the label, including Kayswitch, J.Sol, Jay Sleek, Durella and Dee Vee.
 In an interview with Seun Apara, D'banj said Don Jazzy produced four songs on the album and that the record consists of a compilation of songs recorded by himself, Kayswitch, and J.Sol.
 In an effort to curb piracy, the album was made available for purchase at all GT Bank offices in Nigeria and sent to consumers who pre-ordered it from D'banj's official website.

 D'Kings Men was released on iTunes a day after D'banj and 2 Chainz headlined the DKM concert on June 23, 2013, at the Eko Hotels and Suites.
 The concert featured additional performances from Kayswitch, Phyno, Olamide, Mafikizolo, Fally Ipupa, and Naeto C. Guest in attendance included Ayo Makun, Kenya Moore, and Toolz, among others.